 Now that you are aware of what idioms are, the next thing is to master the use of idioms for IELTS.
 Discerning the context of an idiom is the foremost thing to keep in mind.
 Don’t use it unless you know its meaning because the examiner might catch you in this confusion and ask even more complicated questions.
 Adding an idiom at the right time with the correct context in a sentence is the best way to pass the section on idiomatic vocabulary.
 Here are a few common idioms with examples and their meanings to aid you further in inferring how idioms work.

-There are several tips and tricks that are useful for simplifying the meanings of various idioms.
+Several tips and tricks are useful for simplifying the meanings of various idioms.
 Let’s have a look at some of the tips and tricks that you can employ during the IELTS test:

 - Don’t memorize idiomatic phrases but try using them in different sentences and situations.